nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/README.md

 Injuries by Year (Bar Chart):

-A bar chart showing total injuries per year.
-The 2018-2019 peak in injuries is clear, with a noticeable decline post-2021.
+“Injury Trends: Identifying Peaks and Declines in Traffic Accident Injuries” This chart tracks total injuries per year from 2012 to 2025,with a notable peak in 2018 and 2019,followed by a steady decline post-2021.Understanding injury patterns helps evaluate the impact of safety measures and public health initiatives over time,pointing to successful efforts in reducing injuries.

 Fatality Rate (%) by Year (Line Graph):